-After years of using Graffiti CMS from Telligent and waiting for updates to this very cool blogging platform, I decided to move on to Wordpress.
+After years of using Graffiti CMS from Telligent and waiting for updates to this very cool blogging platform, I decided to move on to WordPress.
 Graffiti CMS was very SEO centric and I spend a fair amount of time configuring it to do what I wanted.
-I thought about staying on a .net platform since I am a .net developer, but the popularity of Wordpress and availability of some very awesome plugins made the decision easy.
+I thought about staying on a .net platform since I am a .net developer, but the popularity of WordPress and availability of some very awesome plugins made the decision easy.

 And there are some others who had the same idea: Migrating blog from GraffitiCMS to WordPress and Now Running on Behistun and ASP.NET MVC